 - Turning on a light in your room or moving out of direct sunlight

-If you followed all guidelines and calibration is still failing, please let us know by filing feedback in Feedback Hub.
+If you followed all guidelines and calibration is still failing, you can disable the calibration prompt in Settings.
+Please also let us know by filing feedback in Feedback Hub.

 Calibration data and security